Gmagon/src.gmagon.com/source/products/store/xls2csv/index.md

 subtitle: XLS2csv
 comments: false
 current: index
-keywords: xls to csv converter for mac, convert excel files to csv on mac, convert xls to csv on mac, mac xls 2 csv converter, export xls to cs, batch convert xls to csv
+keywords: xls to csv converter for mac, convert excel files to csv on mac, convert xls to csv on mac, mac xls 2 csv converter, export xls to cs, batch convert xls to csv, convert excel to csv
 description: XLS2csv is an easy-to-use XLS to CSV converter for Mac.
 It helps those who are looking for a gadget to convert XLS files to CSV format on Mac OS.
 ---